ERIC is the primary database supporting research in all areas of education, including psychology, administration, and library science.

 Reviews research on education programs, products, practices, and policies, determines which studies meet standards, and summarizes the findings.

 ELM: Electronic Library for Minnesota

-ELM (Electronic Library for Minnesota) gives Minnesota residents online access to magazine, journal, and newspaper articles; eBooks (electronic books); and information from other reference sources via a selection of databases.
+ELM (eLibraryMN) gives Minnesota residents online access to magazine, journal, newspaper and encyclopedia articles; media including images, videos, audio files; and other information resources via a selection of databases.